kosamad/Cosmo-Keys/README.md

 3. Uppercase/lowercase presentation

     To improve UX I would redesign the game slightly so that the lowercase/uppercase functionality of playing on a phone matches what the computer asks.
 E.g making typed uppercase letters lowercase on the screen or making the first computer letters uppercase to match how the keypad on a phone loads.

+4. Homonyms

+   On level 3 play you may get a word like "bye" that could also be spelt "buy".
+A VI user cannot see the letters and therefore doesn't know which word is being asked.
+For future roll outs I would ensure that the API array is ammended to remove these homonyms.

 Furthermore I would address and fix the [known bugs](#other-known-bugs).